 Create custom command

-With the help of custom commands, users can perform complex multi-step operations in one single action.
-For example, when a user goes on vacation, a single command can be used to add the user to a group, send an email notification to the user's manager, set an out-of-office message on the user's mailbox, disable the user's account, etc.
+With the help of custom commands, users can perform multi-step operations in one action.
+For example, a command can be used to perform all tasks associated with sending a user n vacation – add the user to a specific group, send an email notification to the user's manager, set an out-of-office reply, disable the account, etc.

-Users can execute custom commands in the same way they execute other operations in Adaxes Web interface and Administration console.
+Users can execute custom commands just like other operations in the web interface and administration console.

 In this tutorial, you will learn how to create and configure a custom command.